rrushton/repository/README.md

 * [ ] Go on a license hunt, validate all packages
 * [ ] Integrate LSM
 * [ ] Integrate Buxton for configurables (determine scope here)
+* [ ] Update minimum amount of packages (.1 gnome releases)

+NOTE: There is little reason to update any package beyond security or branch-backports!
+This means we *are staying with GNOME 3.10* !